 It's important to compare Medicare Supplement providers because costs can vary.
-For example, the benefits in any Medigap Plan G is the same with all carriers, but costs may vary.
+For example, the benefits in any Medigap Plan G is the same with all carriers, but costs may be different.
 Each company decides which plans they wish to sell in Oregon.
 Our agents will go over the benefits of a Supplemental plan, and why it works well for certain segments of the Medicare population.

-In Oregon, you may change from one company's supplement to another once a year.
-The time frame to make changes includes the month before, the month of, and the month after your birthday.
+In Oregon, you may change from one company's supplement to another company once a year.
+The timeframe to make changes includes the month before, the month of, and the month after your birthday.
 Many Medicare Supplement policyholders switch insurance carriers every year or two to stay with the best rates.

 Part D is prescription drug coverage.
 Medicare prescription drug coverage is insurance that covers both brand-name and generic prescription drugs at participating pharmacies in your area.
 Medicare prescription drug coverage provides protection for people who have very high drug costs or from unexpected prescription drug bills in the future.